Please click on the images at right for pricing, SKUs, high resolution photos, prototype photos, car number options, and/or to order!

 • Two possible handbrake “brake wheel” options

-• Two brand new truck brake beam part options
+• Two truck brake beam part options

 • Recommended age 14 years and older